Creating a New Life

 "To live without Hope is to Cease to live."

 We have the Power to Change

 We can change the trajectory of our life.
 We are challenged to accept the present with the marks and bruises from yesterday.
-We have added wisdom to face tomorrow, more exposure to life.
-We make choices tomorrow with a little more foundation than the day before.
-Each day’s actions expand and contract the choices available later.
+Our experience today adds wisdom to face tomorrow; each day we have more exposure to life.
+We make choices tomorrow with a wider foundation than the day before.
+Each day’s actions expands and contract choices available later.

 We Must Maintain Hope